 Continuing my fascination with the human perception of space and time, I explore landscapes and other spaces through the selective use of the frame.
 My work currently exists as painting, photography, collage and installation.
 Sometimes I place a sky painting in a space in order to create a porthole back through time, or link two times and spaces together in juxtaposition through collage.
-Working with space and time is as important in my work as the techniques I use for applying paint to canvas.
+Now after a large pause from making work, projects surrounding current world issues have started to fill my sketchbooks and spill over onto the internet.

 Painting has become a way of naturally extending ideas that I previously began using video, a way of creating the ultimate still.
 I re-frame and emphasise occurrences, observing through a window or a camera lens.
 The glass separates me from my subject and I become an observer of a time.
-I become the viewer, engulfed by the enormity of my subject.
+I become engulfed by the enormity of my subject, I become immersed.
 My day dreams in front of the skies and places I study have a habit of taking me elsewhere.
 I imagine extensions to existence, I get caught between two times and spaces, I exist between two worlds.

 Glass and reflective surfaces remain a constant source of interest.
 Lakes become mirrors, giving the sky back to the earth.
 They are like windows on another dimension, breaking the monotony of the horizon and burning a hole in time and space.

 I was born in the East Coast town of Grimsby and graduated from BA Contemporary Arts at Nottingham Trent University in 2004.
 During 2005-2006 I trained to be a teacher and taught Art for 5 years alongside developing my own work within the artistic community in Cambridge.
 I left the UK in 2011 and since then I’ve lived and worked in Brussels.